TurboGears/tg2/docs/main/Auth.rst

     when you created the project), but if you need something more advanced you are in the right place.

-  * `tgext.authorization`, a TurboGears 2 specific framework for
+  * :mod:`tgext.authorization`, a TurboGears 2 specific framework for
     ``authorization`` which is backwards compatible with the TurboGears 1 Identity authorization system.